East Africa – Kenya and Uganda

 Time to move on…

-Once you’ve reached the end of your journey, you will probably be keen to see more of this stunning continent with trips to famous sights such as Victoria Falls on your must-visit list.
+Once you’ve reached the end of your journey, you will probably be keen to see more of this stunning continent..

-With friendly people and adrenaline-pumping activities such as white water rafting to enjoy, the memories you make will stay with you long after you leave.
+With friendly people and adrenaline-pumping activities such as white water rafting, the memories will stay with you long after you leave.